Learn about these commonly asked questions about tenant lease agreements:

-A landlord may not evict a tenant unless there is a legal reason for doing so.
+A landlord may not evict a tenant unless there is a legal reason for eviction.

 Don't figure out the basics of writing an enforceable lease agreement on your own.
 If you or someone you know is either a landlord struggling to write a valid lease or a tenant looking to make sure a lease is legal, an experienced landlord-tenant lawyer can help ease your concerns.